FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 appointed for a specific purpose.

+The Deputy Chief Executive pointed out that while he was mindful of traditional practice,
+---
-The Deputy Chief Executive pointed out that while he was mindful of traditional practice,--- the legality and servicing of such meetings would have to be taken into consideration.
+the legality and servicing of such meetings would have to be taken into consideration.
 He

 suggested discussing the issue with the party leaders to establish if a solution could be